-Looking to delve into the deepest emotions you thought possible?
-You’ve come to the right place.
+Looking to delve into the deepest emotions you thought weren’t possible?
+Then, you’ve come to the right place.
 While watching these films we’ve selected, you’ll feel confliction, brotherhood, and mortality in all-new ways.
 For the film lovers out there: you’ll get to experience all that you crave and more from this list of the 10 best war movies of all time, so let’s get started from the bottom.

 In one of the bleaker films on this list and one of the best movies on Netflix, Platoon is a proper adaptation of the many things that can go wrong in the human mind when pushed to its limit.
 A young man (Charlie Sheen) with a longing for glory enlists in the Vietnam war but quickly realizes the many costs, as his cohort begins to turn on each other over how they respectively treat the locals.
 As this film progresses, it reveals itself as more of a psychological thriller than a war movie, blurring the lines between good and bad in a scarring way.
 Looking for more in the thriller genre?
 Here’s a list we’ve compiled of the 10 best thriller movies that stand the test of time.

 Director: Oliver Stone

 Main Cast: Charlie Sheen, Tom Berenger, Willem Dafoe